 You can learn a lot about website building and user experience best practices from this document.
 Still, if you want to save time, you can always take a course on Udemy to walk you through the most critical pieces of the SEO puzzle, including how Google raters fit into the equation.

-Whether or not you dive deep into all the details, there’s one thing you should definitely know about how Google ranks websites if you want to boost your rankings in 2022.
+Whether or not you dive deep into all the details, there’s one thing you should definitely know about how Google ranks websites if you want to boost your rankings.
 One of the essential rules for quality raters when they qualify YMYL content.
 It’s mentioned 137 times in the Search Quality Evaluator Guidelines, so it must be very important.

 E-A-T for Dummies